orb-lang/pylon/doc/md/load.md

    else
       _Bridge.args = _Bridge.brParse:parse()
       local args = _Bridge.args
+      -- no JIT? kill it and make it stay dead, like this: if args.no_jit then
+         local jit = require "jit"
+         -- kill it
+         jit.off()
+         -- so it /stays dead/
+         jit.on = function() end
+      end
       -- show_arguments is for development purposes
       if args.show_arguments then
          args.show_arguments = nil -- no reason to include this